Reform ‘now main opposition party’, says Farage

 Ms Pochin’s victory takes Reform’s number of seats in the Commons up to five.
 Five MPs were elected for the party last year, but the whip has since been suspended from Rupert Lowe.

-Conservative co-chairman Nigel Huddleston suggested it was not “credible” for Mr Farage to suggest that Reform could be the opposition.
+Conservative co-chairman Nigel Huddleston suggested it is not “credible” for Mr Farage to suggest Reform could be the opposition.

 Mr Huddleston told BBC Breakfast: “He can’t even manage five MPs previously.
 We’re (on) 121.